ianling/mumpy/README.md

 ## Example

 Below is some basic code to get you started.
-It creates two bots, and adds a function to handle CONNECTED events to each.
-This function sends a message to the bot's current channel, then disconnects from the server after 5 seconds.
-Once all the bots have disconnected, execution ends.
+It creates a bot and adds a function to handle CONNECTED events.
+This event handler function sends a text message to everyone in the bot's current channel, then disconnects from the server after 5 seconds.
+Once all the bot has disconnected, execution ends.

     from mumpy import Mumpy, MumpyEvent
     from time import sleep